Wedderborg: Addinga family

 The Addingas and the inhabitants of Westerwolde did not get along.
 Egge I started to appoint judges to enforce his rule.
-In 1391, he was killed angry citizens.
+In 1391, he was killed by angry citizens.
 Egge II moved the court from Vlagtwedde to Wedderborg, and started a reign of terror.
 The citizens accused Egge II of extortion, plunder and taking of young virgins.
 In 1475, Egge II was killed.
 The bishop started an investigation, and released Ayke Ellersinck, one of the suspects, on bail.
 The same evening Ellersinck was killed by Haye II, the son of Egge II.
 Haye II had already killed a man in his youth, and was sentenced to pay a fine which he never did.

 Later in 1475, the recently appointed priest of Onstwedde intended to inform the Pope of the rule of the Addingas.
 The priest and his replacement were brutally murdered by Haye II, their house was ransacked, and bodies dumped in the river.
 Even though the priest was missing an arm, it was labelled a suicide by Haye II.
 The city of Groningen ceased all possessions in Groningen of Haye II, because he had never paid the fine of his first murder.
 Haye II retaliated by destroying all possessions of Groningen in Westerwolde.
 In 1478, Wedderborg was attacked and destroyed by Groningen, and Haye II had to flee.